Ashtaq/Gold-Price-Prediction/README.md

 Developed a project using Random Forest Regressor to accurately predict gold prices.
 This is an open source project as anayone is free to make contribution to it. #openforcontributors

 This contains a comprehensive library of not only the most recent updates.
 This contains a comprehensive library and models to accurately predict the gold prices using gold datasets.
-We can use any dataset to predict the output accurately.
+Use any dataset to predict output accurately.

 ### Library
 - python==3.6